-There to witness the Casting of the Spear ceremony were members of the local port community enjoying the launch of the 30th annual South Docks Festival.
+There to witness the Casting of the Spear ceremony were members of the local port community enjoying the launch of the annual South Docks Festival.
 The South Docks Festival is run by the St. Andrew’s Resource Centre of Pearse Street in collaboration with a number of local clubs and groups, including Pearse Area Recreational Centre.
 It is a celebration of community and heritage, taking pride in the identity inherent in the South Dublin Docklands area.
-The festival takes place from Monday, 17th July – Friday, 21st July with activities, fun and games for all.
+The festival began on Friday 13th July and will run until Friday 20th July with activities, fun and games for all.

 Dublin Port Chairperson Lucy McCaffrey commented at the ceremony; “I would like to thank Lord Mayor Ring for his participation in the Casting of the Spear, a ceremony that celebrates our heritage as a port city.
 Looking back to the origins of the ceremony, now more 500 years ago, it is extraordinary to think that our city’s boundaries were established by Thomas Mayler’s spear in the waters of medieval Dublin.
 Today’s re-enactment is symbolic of Dublin Port’s continued commitment to preserving, for the city and its people, an understanding of the history that binds the port and the city.”

 “It is great to celebrate the South Docks Festival, which brings together the communities of our docks and our nearest neighbours.
 I would like to congratulate the organisers of the festival on a tremendous programme of events and to encourage everyone to come along and enjoy the festivities.”